web-mi/RocketChatApiClient/OmnichannelApi/docs/Api/CannedResponsesApi.md

-$apiInstance = new RocketChatOmnichannelApi\Api\CannedResponsesApi(
+$apiInstance = new WebMIRocketChatApiClientOmnichannelApi\Api\CannedResponsesApi(
     // If you want use custom http client, pass your client which implements `GuzzleHttp\ClientInterface`.
     // This is optional, `GuzzleHttp\Client` will be used as default. new GuzzleHttp\Client()
 );
 $x_auth_token = RScctEHSmLGZGywfIhWyRpyofhKOiMoUIpimhvheU3f; // string | The `authToken` of the authenticated user.
 $x_user_id = rbAXPnMktTFbNpwtJ; // string | The `userId` of the authenticated user.
-$post_api_v1_canned_responses_request = {"shortcut":"test-canned","text":"This is an example test for canned response","scope":"global","tags":["tag1","tag2"]}; // \RocketChatOmnichannelApi\Model\PostApiV1CannedResponsesRequest | Note:   * To update a canned response, the `_id` parameter is required along with the other required parameters.
+$post_api_v1_canned_responses_request = {"shortcut":"test-canned","text":"This is an example test for canned response","scope":"global","tags":["tag1","tag2"]}; // \WebMIRocketChatApiClientOmnichannelApi\Model\PostApiV1CannedResponsesRequest | Note:   * To update a canned response, the `_id` parameter is required along with the other required parameters.
 This parameter is not used to create a canned response.   * To delete a canned response, enter the `_id` of the canned response that you want to delete.
 No other parameter is required.

 try {
     $result = $apiInstance->postApiV1CannedResponses($x_auth_token, $x_user_id, $post_api_v1_canned_responses_request);